IsPowidl/beverages_pricing_refactoring_kata/README.md

 ## Goal
-This code computes the prices of the beverages served in our coffe house.
+This code computes the prices of the beverages served in our coffee house.

 We'd like you to add an optional cinnamon supplement that costs 0.05€ to all our existing catalog of beverages.